Straightforward interfaces make navigation and actions more intuitive, reducing the learning curve for new users.

 Layer 4: Give agents a front door

-How to test your site in minutes
+How to check if your site is agent-ready

 Where to start: a priority order